abarch/haptic-exploration.rsbag-renderer/apispec.md

     {}

-### /api/visualization/ (visualization)
+### /api/visualizer/ (visualizer)
-* `visualization` -- Required, names the visualization to fetch data of.
+* `visualizer` -- Required, names the visualizer to fetch data of.

-Return all available data on a visualization.
+Return all available data on a visualizer.

-This includes the visualization payload itself.
-In order to use a visualization, the payload data must be fed into the DOM.
+This includes the visualizer payload itself.
+In order to use a visualizer, the payload data must be fed into the DOM.

 Response: